 What about the Anker Soundcore Q45?

-The Anker Soundcore Q45 is a perfectly competent headset that you could pick up for the office—we just didn’t pick it for our recommendations because at the time of publish it’s $50 more than the older Q35, and offers slightly better ANC below 1kHz.
-If you do want to spring for the newer model, it can be had for $150 USD currently, but you’ll largely be getting design changes with the new headset and relatively few substantive ones.
+The Anker Soundcore Q45 is a perfectly competent headset that you could pick up for the office—we just didn’t pick it for our recommendations because more expensive than the older Q35 and only offers slightly better ANC below 1kHz.
+If you do want to spring for the newer model, it can be had for around $150, but you’ll largely just be getting design changes with the new headset and relatively few substantive ones.
 That’s not to say it isn’t worth the money, but we tend to favor bang-for-buck when it comes to comparing very similar headphones.

 The Bose QuietComfort 35 II Gaming Headset bridges two worlds